realmagicgreen/magicgreen11ty/src/articles/2020-08-08-vegetable-block-printing.md

 ---
-eleventyExcludeFromCollections:  #turn off to publish it!
+eleventyExcludeFromCollections:  #true #turn on|off to publish it!
 title: Vegetable Block Printing
 subtitle: "Block printing is the process of printing onto fabric or paper using a hand-cut block, usually made of wood.
 Carve the block, apply ink, then print fun begins."
 description: "" # max 160 digits